TrentTrentTrent/samuelhook/features.md

   * Anti barbwire (Doesn't let the barbwire do damage to you)
   * Autobuy lockpicks (Auto buys lockpicks when near dealer - bypasses the limit of 4)
   * Unlock near door (Unlocks the door near you)
+  * Antiaim (Makes it harder for aimbot/silent aim to hit you)
+  * Infinite pepperspray (Lets you spray the pepperspray infinitely)
+  * Auto claim allowance (Whenever near an ATM it'll claim your allowance if your not on cooldown)

 [Teleportation]
   * Dealer